 - A history of women’s prisons.

-- Historical correctional practices and the aboriginal population of North America, including residential schools.
+- Historical correctional practices and the Indigenous peoples of North America, including residential schools.

 - The development of the juvenile justice system.